 GJ: Right, and yet vanity is traditionally regarded as a vice, and a lot of people regard it as a vice.
 So, I guess really we need to unravel the senses in which vanity is a good thing and in which vanity is a bad thing, because I’m sure we can all think of bad examples of vanity, if we put our minds to it.
 So, what’s the difference between good vanity and bad vanity?
 What’s your concept of good vanity?
 Can you just sort of summarize it in a nutshell?

 GJ: Right, right.
 So, I’m looking online.
-Excessive pride in one’s appearance, qualities, abilities, achievements, etcetera.
-Character or quality of being vain or conceited.
+Excessive pride in one’s appearance, qualities, abilities, achievements, etc. Character or quality of being vain or conceited.

 GJ: I am the most unphotogenic person in the world, and I know there is an art to being photographed, and I just don’t know it.
-So, I don’t know how to do it.
+I don’t know how to do it.
 I always have these horrible expressions, or the wrong posture, or whatever.
-So, yeah, there is something that people do who are photogenic over and above the fact that they look good so that they actually take good pictures.
-I know plenty of photogenic people, and I know unphotogenic people, and if you take objective measurements of their looks and things like that, they might actually be fairly similar, but one person is really, really hated by the camera, and the camera loves the other.
+So, yeah, there is something that people who are photogenic do, over and above looking good, so that they actually take good pictures.
+I know plenty of photogenic people, and I know unphotogenic people, and if you take objective measurements of their looks, they might actually be fairly similar, but one person is really hated by the camera, and the camera loves the other.
 So, they’re doing something.
 There’s some difference there.
 There’s some factor there.

 GJ: Right, it forces you to up your game a bit.
 Yeah, I think there’s some truth to that, and I think that if we are a nationalist movement and we want to promote nationalist values, especially since we are so marginalized in other ways, that we should be attentive to how well we present ourselves so not only do we have the best arguments, but we put out the best books and the best videos and we look really cool and we are just a formidable group of people that should be taken seriously.
 I think that’s something that we should all aspire to.